 Marriage certificates or relationship registrations for you, your partner, or anyone else included in your application, even if they are not joining you in Australia.
 If you or anyone included in the application has been widowed, divorced or permanently separated, provide the death certificate, divorce decree absolute, or statutory declaration/separation certificate as applicable.

 If you are married or in a de facto relationship, evidence of a genuine and continuing relationship with your partner to the exclusion of all others.
 For de facto relationships this should include evidence that you have been in the relationship for at least 12 months at time of application.
 Evidence can include, but is not limited to, joint bank account statements, billing accounts in joint names, and other evidence of cohabitation.

-Details of dependent family member aged 18 years or over
+Details of members of the family unit aged 18 years or over

-For each dependent family member applicant older than 18 years of age, other than your partner, a
+For each member of the family unit applicant older than 18 years of age, other than your partner, a

 Form 47A Details of Child or Other Dependent Family Member Aged 18 Years or Over (205KB PDF) with supporting documentary evidence of their dependency and relationship to you.
-Evidence of dependency may include, but is not limited to employment, financial, residential and academic documentation for each dependent family member.
+Evidence of dependency may include, but is not limited to employment, financial, residential and academic documentation for each member of the family unit.

 Evidence of parental responsibility/custody

 Evidence of parental permission to grant an Australian visa for applicants younger than 18 years of age where one of the child’s parents is not an applicant in this visa application.